 HB 337 would make marijuana entirely legal with no limits or restrictions under state law.
 This bill was rejected 12-8 by the committee and killed in a 239-112 vote by the full House.

 HB 621 would reduce the penalty for possessing up to an ounce of marijuana, making it a civil fine of up to $100.
-This bill was rejected 12-6 by the committee.
+This bill was rejected 12-6 by the committee, but was amended and passed the House.

 Three bills will have public hearings Thursday afternoon, February 14 in the House Criminal Justice and Public Safety Committee (Legislative Office Building Room 204)